 Different use cases call for different implementations and architectures.
 This also means different accepted data types and commands.
 Following are some of the most used architectures and protocols to construct an API:

 - REST (Representational State Transfer): is a sought after web API architecture.
-To be a REST API, an API must adhere to certain architectural constraints, like Client-Server Architecture, Statelessness, Cachebility, Layered System, etc. These are primarily used to access and work with data, and requires minimum bandwidth.
+To be a REST API, an API must adhere to certain architectural constraints, like Client-Server Architecture, Statelessness, Cacheability, Layered System, etc. These are primarily used to access and work with data, and require minimum bandwidth.
 It supports multiple formats such as JSON, XML, HTML, YAML and plain text.

 - SOAP (simple object access protocol): is a well established web API protocol, which uses XML as the message format to transfer data.
 Its main function is to define the structure of the messages and methods of communication.
 These are driven by functionality rather than data and require more bandwidth than REST architecture.
 It supports only one message format - XML.

 - JSON and XML RPC: An RPC is a remote procedural call protocol.
 They are the simplest and oldest types of APIs.
 The RPC was developed for the client to execute code on a server.
 JSON-RPC used JSON to encode its calls, while XML-RPC used XML for the encoding.